Pedro Rebocho: Lech Poznań

 On 23 August 2021, Rebocho signed a two-year contract with Lech Poznań.
 He made his debut in the Polish Ekstraklasa on 17 September, scoring and assisting once in a 5–0 home rout of Wisła Kraków.
 He added 20 more for the champions until the end of the campaign.

 Rebocho featured less in the league in 2022–23, but started in 16 out of 18 UEFA Europa Conference League games as Lech reached the quarter-finals.
 On 18 May 2023, it was announced he would leave as a free agent on 30 June.

 Khaleej

-On 20 June 2023, Rebocho joined Saudi Professional League club Al-Khaleej FC on a one-year deal.
+On 20 June 2023, Rebocho joined Saudi Professional League club Al-Khaleej on a one-year deal.
 In July 2024, he extended his contract for another season.

 International career

 Rebocho was part of the Portuguese squad for the 2014 UEFA European Under-19 Championship.
 He played all matches in the tournament held in Hungary, losing the final 1–0 to Germany.

 On 11 October 2016, Rebocho won his first cap for the under-21s, in a 7–1 away demolition of Liechtenstein in the 2017 UEFA European Championship qualifiers.
 Selected for the finals in Poland by manager Rui Jorge, he appeared in the 4–2 group win against North Macedonia as the tournament ended at that stage.